ztimson/Waterloo2014/README.md

  - S2 recieved full points (40) & completed every test
  - S3 failed (15 points) because I was rushing to get S4 done
  - S4 didn't have time to complete

- - In hindsight, knowing I only needed to pass 3 problems to advance to nationals, I should have focused on the 3 easiest problems & ensured they all worked.
+In hindsight, knowing I only needed to pass 3 problems to advance to nationals, I should have focused on the 3 easiest problems & ensured they all worked instead of rushing the last 2 and it costing me both.